HaikuArchives/Yab/README.md

 Yab
 ===
-yab is a complete BASIC programming language for Haiku.
-It allows fast prototyping with simple and clean code. yab contains a huge amount of BeAPI specific commands for GUI and much, much more.
+Yab is a complete BASIC programming language for Haiku.

+Yab allows fast prototyping with simple and clean code. yab contains a large number of BeAPI specific commands for GUI creation and much, much more.
+This package includes only the yab binary and documentation.
-yab wouldn't be complete without the yab-IDE, a powerful development environment, which of course is programmed in yab itself.

-The BuildFactory allows you to recompile and bind your yab program with the yab interpreter as one stand-alone program.

-Furthermore, several examples and documentation give you a fast introduction to yab.

-The new Localizer makes localization easy.
-It also supports old ZETA locale files.

 Compiling
 ---------------------